 - Property damage.
 Property damage compensation can cover the repair or replacement of your vehicle and any other property that was in the car or sustained damage because of the accident.

-Additionally, Delaware, unlike many other states, does not limit the amount of compensation that can be awarded to an accident victim.
-Injured people can seek both economic and non-economic damages, and could be awarded any amount that a judge sees fit.
+Additionally, unlike many other states, Delaware does not limit the amount of compensation that can be awarded to an accident victim.
+Injured people can seek economic and non-economic damages and be awarded any amount that a judge sees fit.

 Calculating the Economic and Non-Economic Damages

 To determine a specific amount, the courts will assess the economic and non-economic damages sustained by the victim.
 Economic damages are fairly straightforward – lost wages and medical bills are amounts that can be both reviewed and predicted.
-The courts or opposing insurance adjusters will add medical bills, property damage reimbursement, the amount of lost wages, figures for anticipated future medical expenses, and possible future lost income together to arrive at figure for economic damages.
+The courts or opposing insurance adjusters will add medical bills, property damage reimbursement, the amount of lost wages, figures for anticipated future medical expenses, and possible future lost income together to figure for economic damages.
 Non-economic damages, however, are more open to interpretation.
 Non-economic damages would include things such as pain and suffering or loss of consortium.
-It is more difficult to assign a monetary amount to these types of injuries.
+Assigning a monetary amount to these types of injuries is more complicated.
 Who can say what these injuries are worth?
 In general, the more serious the consequences of the injuries, the more compensation will be awarded.
-Injuries that were extremely painful, leave visible scars, or may never heal fully are typically met with higher non-economic damages compensation.
+Extremely painful injuries, leave visible scars, or may never heal fully are typically met with higher non-economic damages compensation.

-There are also factors that could reduce the amount of compensation a victim is able to obtain.
+Some factors could reduce the amount of compensation a victim can obtain.
 The two main barriers are fault and the opposing insurance company.
 The following is a brief overview:

 - Fault in Delaware – Delaware is a comparative fault state, meaning that if the victim shares more than 50 percent of the blame for the accident, he is barred from obtaining any compensation.
 Additionally, if the victim shares some degree of fault (but less than 50 percent), the compensation amount will be reduced by his percentage of fault.
 This means, that if a driver is found to be 30 percent responsible for an accident, a $100,000 award would be reduced to $70,000.